Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Introduction

-Considering how XAI is developed and evaluated, there are many room for improvements before the ideal is achieved.
-This paper is primarily concerned with the evaluation aspect of XAI.
-Existing metrics used to assess the quality of heatmaps are sometimes indirect and, at other times, qualitative assessment of heatmaps appear to be given in hindsight to fit natural reasoning.
-By contrast, this paper aims to test and compare the performance of existing heatmap-generating methods in a straight-forward manner, using a synthetic dataset with in-built ground-truth heatmaps whose interpretability matches human intuition.
-The dataset is customizable to provide different heatmaps for different context, limited to noisy variations of basic shapes achievable by closed-form equations (such as circles, rectangles etc).
-The main advantage of using basic shapes is that heatmaps can be clearly delineated.
+Various XAI methods have been designed and evaluated in many different ways.
+However, evaluation methods do not necessarily reflect the relevant need for explanations, especially because the correctness of explanations is context dependent and can be subjective.
+In this paper, our goal is \textbf{to measure the correctness of explanation} as objectively as possible in the context of image classification.
+This is done by using a synthetic dataset with in-built ground-truth heatmaps whose interpretability matches human intuition.
+The novelty lies in the generation of unambiguous discrete-valued attribution heatmaps as explanation and the introduction of a stringent performance metric that counts ``hits" and ``misses" without ambiguity.
+The dataset is also customizable and augmented with noisy variations of basic shapes achievable by closed-form equations (such as circles, rectangles etc).
 Besides, ground-truth heatmaps are automatically generated alongside the image data and labels, avoiding the laborious process of manually marking heatmap features.
+Finally, we will introduce mabCAM, an easily generalizable heatmap generation method that is compatible the aforesaid dataset.